umeshksingla/femaleflyGLMHMM/README.md

 This code was developed to analyze female _Drosophila_ behavior during courtship, as described in "**Singla et al. (2026).
 Latent state dynamics underlying female Drosophila response variability during courtship**"

+It implements an input-driven GLM-HMM, extending the base Dynamax library to support state transitions explicitly modulated by external sensory inputs.
+The current project uses Linear-Gaussian emissions (for continuous observations) but the model class for categorical emissions is also provided (e.g., to predict song outputs as in Calhoun et al., 2019.).
+It can easily be extended to support other emission types.

 ### Directory Structure